Climbing

 Onsite we have an amazing sports hall with a moveable climbing and bouldering wall.
 By changing the pitch, we create easier or harder ascents depending on the amount of challenge preferred.
 Our accessible climbing facilities provide a range of opportunities for beginners and intermediate climbers, with experienced instructors on hand to give expert guidance and encouragement every step of the way.

-Outside of the centre, we offer climbing and abseiling at the Bowderstone, a giant local climbing boulder that more ambulant visitors like to try.
+Outside of the centre, we offer climbing and abseiling at the Bowderstone, a giant local boulder situated near an old quarry featuring a 60ft abseil!

 Climbing will look different for everyone.
 For mobile people, there are routes that challenge and for less mobile, we have adaptive harnesses, hoists and rope activities that push boundaries and offer sensory experiences.

 The exhilaration of leaving the ground is a personal, embodied thrill that almost anyone can experience.
-Wheelchair users have the option to abseil down our wheelchair slab outside the sports hall or try our indoor swing, outdoor zip wire or purpose-built wheelchair challenge course too.
+Wheelchair users have the option to abseil down our wheelchair slab outside the sports hall or try our indoor swing.

 We can adapt all our activities to a pace and level that suits the needs of a group, ensuring everyone can challenge themselves and experience fun and rewarding adventures.